RafalBednarz/gprc/grpc_in_java.md

 We will not dig into how string or numeric values are encoded, it's not important for the sake of this article.
-It is worth to know it was designed to outperform other formats like JSON or XML in terms of network load but if you are interested in details you can find it in the aforementioned protobuf guide.
+It is worth to know it was designed to outperform other formats like JSON or XML in terms of network load, if you are interested in details you can find it in the aforementioned protobuf guide.

 ## Required, optional and default values